Terminator Zero: Premiere Date, Cast And Other Things We Know About The Netflix Anime Series

 In October 1984, James Cameron gave the world one of the best sci-fi movies of all time with The Terminator, an intense action thriller that would spawn a massive franchise consisting of multiple sequels, comic books, video games, and even a TV show.
 Now, 40 years later, the property is about to get the anime treatment.

-One of the most anticipated upcoming Netflix shows, Terminator: The Anime Series will offer a new spin on the popular franchise that turned Arnold Schwarzenegger into a global threat and introduced unforgettable movie quotes.
-If this is the first you’re hearing about the project, worry not, because we’re about to break down everything we know about this exciting animated series.
+One of the most anticipated upcoming Netflix shows, Terminator Zero will offer a new spin on the popular franchise that turned Arnold Schwarzenegger into a global threat and introduced unforgettable movie quotes.
+If this is the first you’re hearing about the project, worry not, because we’re about to break down everything we know about this exciting anime series, including its premiere date, its story, and who is playing the Terminator this time around.

 Netflix logo